kailinc/ga-react/react-web-dev-udemy-study/README.md

 -   we can break app into multiple files which can export/import from/to other files
 -   can grab dependencies
 -   webpack will run babel for us

+### Avoid Global Modules

+-   if collaborate with someone else, open source => other people don't know you
+-   are using that
+-